 Our team offers new treatments, early intervention and continuity-of-care, always keeping the individual patient's needs foremost in our minds.
 Our staff also has a strong connection to the latest MS research, which keeps us apprised of the latest breakthroughs to counter the disease.

 Patients must be referred by their primary care doctor for a second opinion or diagnosis/treatment.
 Patients are advised to bring essential records (neurological assessments, MRI or CDF results, neuroimaging, etc.) to their first visit.

 Multiple sclerosis is a chronic disease that attacks the central nervous system (brain, spinal cord and optic nerve).
 The course of the disease is unpredictable and can vary with regard to progression, severity and symptoms.

 Multiple sclerosis is not fatal.
 Life expectancy is near normal.
-In the United States, there are about 400,000 individuals affected by multiple sclerosis.
+In the United States, there are more than 400,000 individuals affected by multiple sclerosis.

 Multiple sclerosis symptoms can vary and may include:

 - Sensory changes (numbness and tingling or pain)